- Review Facility and Pool Rules for: BBMAC FACILITY RULES and/or COMMUNITY CENTER RULES

 • All employees have been told not to come to work if sick.

-• Avoid going into work areas where you are not needed.
+• Avoid going into enclosed areas where you are not needed.

 • Avoid touching your face, and sneeze or cough into the pool gutter or the inside of your elbow followed by a wipe-down or wash.

-• Respect the 6-foot distance between you and others as much as possible.
+• Respect a reasonable distance between you and others as much as possible.

 For Deck Attendants and Instructors: